Four Cheese Manicotti Easy Recipe (Make-Ahead Italian Comfort Food)

 Instructions

-• In large saucepan or stockpot, mix tomato puree, crushed tomatoes and tomato paste.
-Add chopped garlic, chopped onion, Italian seasoning, Tabasco Sauce, cooking sherry, vodka, and sea salt.
+• In a large saucepan or stockpot, combine the tomato puree, crushed tomatoes, tomato paste, chopped garlic, chopped onion, Italian seasoning, Tabasco sauce, red wine or cooking sherry, vodka, and sea salt.
 Mix thoroughly.

-• Thoroughly cook ground beef and drain (rinse with water if necessary to remove all grease).
-Return to pan and season with a few shakes each of salt, pepper, garlic and onion powder, and cook for an additional 10 minutes.
+• Brown the ground beef in a large skillet over medium-high heat; drain.
+Rinse with water if necessary to remove all grease.
+Return the meat to the skillet and season with salt, pepper, garlic powder, and onion powder.
+Mix well and cook for an additional 10 minutes.

 Nutrition